aetheryx/thesis/doc/perf_prov.typ

 === Isolation
 The first advantage of static performance is isolation, specifically being more resilient to noisy neighbors.
 In order to determine how useful resiliency against noisy neighbors is for Uber's @cde:short:pl, the past 14 days of resource usage for Uber's @cde:short:pl can be queried, to observe occurrences of noisy neighbors in a given datacenter.

 Using a Prometheus query, the allocated IOPS for each Persistent Disk in the region can be measured, and metrics where the allocated IOPS are above a certain threshold can be selected.
 Considering that Uber's @cde:short:pl share 100.000 IOPS per resource pool, a noisy neighbor is defined as an individual disk using 40% of this capacity, i.e. 40.000 IOPS.
-The full query is available in the Appendix (@prom_disks).
+The full query is available in #link(<prom_disks>)[Appendix K].

 Over the past 14 days, this query returns the following graph data:
 #align(center)[#rect(image("images/noisy-disks.png"), width: 120%, stroke: gray)]